M\"untz linear transforms of Brownian motion: Introduction

 To be more precise, let us fix our mathematical setting.
 Let $B:=(B_t, t\geq 0)$ be a standard Brownian motion defined on a complete probability space $(\Omega, {\mathcal F}, \mathbb{P})$, and denote by $\{\mathcal{ F}_t^B, t\geq 0\}$ the filtration it generates.
 We encountered, in literature, two types of linear transforms of $B$ which are of our interest in this paper.
 The first type consists of transforms of the form

 for all $t>0$ and some $\rho\in \mathcal{M}$, with

 These transforms were intensively studied in \cite{jeulin-yor93}.
-In particular, we found in Proposition 15 therein a variant of Theorem 6.5 of \cite{Knight} which states that $(T(B)_t, t\geq 0)$ is a semimartingale relative to the filtration of $B$ if and only if there exists $c\in \mathbb{R} $ and $g\in \mathcal{M}$ such that The second type consists of Volterra transforms with non-square-integrable kernels which are of the form
+In particular, we found in Proposition 15 therein a variant of Theorem 6.5 of \cite{Knight} which states that $(T(B)_t, t\geq 0)$ is a semimartingale relative to the filtration of $B$ if and only if there exists $c\in \mathbb{R} $ and $g\in \mathcal{M}$ such that